Azure-Samples/serverless-chat-langchainjs/docs/tutorial/01-introduction.md

 ## Project Overview

 Building AI applications can be complex and time-consuming.
-By using LangChain.js and Azure serverless technologies, you can greatly simplify the process.
+By using LangChain.js and Azure Functions including Serverless technologies, you can greatly simplify the process.
+These tools streamline the development by managing infrastructure concerns and scaling automatically, allowing you to focus more on building the chatbot functionality and less on the underlying system architecture.
 This application is a chatbot that uses a set of enterprise documents to generate AI responses to user queries.

 The code sample includes sample data to make trying the application quick and easy, but feel free to replace it with your own.
 You'll use a fictitious company called Contoso Real Estate, and the experience allows its customers to ask support questions about the usage of the company's products.
 The sample data includes a set of documents that describes the company's terms of service, privacy policy, and support guide.